Why I Could Be Wrong

 (2) If I am certain that p, then that p could not be false,

 where the letter “p” stands for any complete sentence.
 (2) asserts that certainty is infallible.
 Not all accounts of certainty yield this entailment, but I intend to focus on only those accounts that do.
-My reason for this is that I think that (2) captures the way the word “certainty” is generally understood.
-I would like to make it clear, moreover, that I intend to focus on the common-sense understanding of certainty, that is, roughly speaking, the concept that ordinary people express when they use the word in certain contexts of everyday conversation.

 Two points deserve emphasis and clarification.
 First is that I am interested in certainty from a first-person perspective, that is, from the point of view of any given agent or individual.
 I’m concerned with what is entailed when someone says, “I am certain.”